jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/vulnerabilities/delete.md

-inside a certain type of vulnerability, you need to enter the vulnerability and click on the button **Bulk edit** to enable de edition of vulnerabilities.
+inside a certain type of vulnerability, you need to enter the vulnerability and click on the button **Bulk edit** to enable the edition of vulnerabilities.

 ![Vulnerabilities Deletion Enabled](https://res.cloudinary.com/fluid-attacks/image/upload/v1622211887/docs/web/vulnerabilities/deleting-vulns/vulns_delete_enabled_vhdnyp.webp)